 Over forty years ago Koseq started in the oil recovery market by developing the rigid sweeping arm.
-It was, and still is, a different solution than most other equipment.
+It was and still is, a different solution than most other equipment.
 The rigid sweeping arms made it possible to effectivly and efficiently recover oil at sea in both good and bad weather conditions by dynamicly sweeping the oil of the water.

 Koseq still leads the way of this dynamic oil reocovery by making this well proven technology more accessible by developing modern innovative solutions.
 Independent floating solutions for the most flexible vessel of opportunity use and containerized units engineered in detail to give an easy, fast and effective oil recovery solution, anywhere, anytime you need it.

 Lately Koseq has joined forces with Vikoma, another groundbreaking company in a complementing part of the oil recovery market.
-This cooperation, with together more than 100 years of experience, makes it possible to approach the market with wider range of products and to increase added value in service to the customer.
+This cooperation, together with more than 100 years of experience, makes it possible to approach the market with a wider range of products and to increase added value in service to the customer.

 The increased transport of oil in the 1960s and 70s led to some major incidents where large amounts of oil polluted waters and coasts.
 These incidents, and the lack of proper equipment to recover spilled oil, were the basis to start the development of the rigid sweeping arm.
 The goal was to produce a reliable and effective tool, capable of removing large quantities of oil at sea under severe circumstances.

 In cooperation with Rijkswaterstaat (the Dutch Ministry of Transport, Public Works and Water Management) and T.N.O.(Dutch Organization for Applied Scientific Research) the rigid sweeping arm was developed over forty years ago.